MKuranowski/Impuls/docs/source/example.rst

 Impuls comes with a built-in :py:class:`~impuls.tasks.ModifyStopsFromCSV` task, too bad that http://rkm.mzdik.radom.pl/ returns stops in the XML format.
-Well, we can do a little trick and convert the XML to CSV on the fly in the :py:class:`~impuls.Resource` implementation.
+Well, we can do a little trick and convert the XML to CSV on the fly in the :py:class:`~impuls.ConcreteResource` implementation.
 To interact with the SOAP service, we're going to use the `zeep <https://pypi.org/project/zeep/>`_ package.
 The course of action is simply - get the stops from the ``GetGoogleStops`` endpoint of http://rkm.mzdik.radom.pl/PublicService.asmx, convert them to CSV, and return the CSV file::